Taijj/PG-Wiki/Lygea/Völker/Bardeena/State/The Institute of Science.md

 Not only is the nation's population mostly made up of [[Mischlinge|Hybrids]], but all the remaining pure blood citizens are also a mixture of races, cultures, and different ages of maturity.
 This put the Bardeenian schools in front of a multitude of hard challenges, they had to overcome over many years.
 Diversity is one of Bardeena's [[Bardeena#Culture|core values]], and heavily encouraged.
 The schooling system not only accounts for that, but embraces it fully and tries to foster it as a blessing in all pupils.
 Individual learning, progression, and graduation is the result.
 Individual [[#Classes|subject classes]], interdisciplinary projects, or competitions between different schools are the means.
 Diversity in culture, age, and skill level is [[#Appreciation Festival|celebrated]], too.
 ## Classes
 Classes, in the classical sense of a class-year, don't exist in this system.
-Each individual subject (Math, Language, Chemistry, etc.) is divided into multiple classes.
+Each individual subject is divided into multiple classes (Math I, Language IV, Chemistry III, etc.).
 Each class represents a certain skill level of a subject.
 So, each individual pupil is actually in several classes at once, depending on their respective skills in the the given subject.
 So classes are made up of differently aged pupils with roughly the same skill, but different age and level of maturity.
 If a pupil acquires the required knowledge and skills to advance to the next class, they may choose to do so soon.
 They might also stay on for a while longer, to either practice some more, or help with tutoring their fellow pupil (see: [[#Grading & Graduation]]).
 This has an impact on pupil timetables of course, which may undergo a lot of changes over the course of a year.
 It also gets in the way of forming meaningful relationships with fellow classmates, at times.
 To compensate, and to give pupils a break of course, every school day has an hour of mid-day recess.
 Additionally, pupils are encouraged to join extracurricular activities, like study clubs, or just stay in school to doo homework together.
 However, this is optional.
 ## School Levels